 This cake needs to come with a warning.
-One that says, beware – the making of this cake may cause an extremely dirty kitchen, including flour and cocoa covered benches, buttercream coated cupboards and a greasy butter-laden floor.
+One that says the making of this cake may cause a dirty kitchen, including cocoa-covered benches and a butter-laden floor.
 BUT it is all worth it.

 Peanut Butter Chocolate Layer Cake

-Three layers of chocolate cake with creamy peanut butter buttercream and dark chocolate ganache.
+Two layers of chocolate cake covered in peanut butter frosting.

 - 90 grams (1/2 cup) brown sugar